-Each year, millions of backpackers travel around for extended stays of three months, six months, and quite often a year straight.
+Each year, millions of backpackers travel around for extended stays of three or six months, and quite often a year.

-Doing so means you have to purchase ‘long stay' or ‘backpacker' travel insurance.
+Doing so means you have to purchase ‘long stay' or ‘backpacker' travel insurance, which historically has, despite its name, been inflexible to the needs of us globetrotters.

-But what 90% of travellers don't realise is that their travel insurance is invalid.
+However, what so many travelers don't realize is that their travel insurance is actually invalid.

-That's right, thousands, right now, are travelling with invalid insurance, thinking they are fully covered.
+That's right, thousands of people, right now, are traveling with invalid insurance, thinking they are fully covered.

-All because of one simple clause that I'd never read:
+And all because of one simple clause in the terms and conditions that most never read:

 You must have a return ticket pre-booked to be able to purchase the policy.